 Until now, the vast majority of our work at Complete Maths has been with teachers, supporting teaching and learning through CLASSROOM and CPD.
-The launch of TUTOR, and the imminent release of Parent Accounts, means for the first time we will be able to work directly with parents and their children in supporting their maths learning.
-If you are a parent, and you’re interested in hearing more about our upcoming parent release, as well as more tips like the ones below, you can join our mailing list by clicking here
+The launch of TUTOR for Families means for the first time we will be able to work directly with parents and their children in supporting their maths learning.
+If you are a parent, and you’re interested in hearing more tips like the ones below, you can join our mailing list by clicking here

 For all the thousands of hours children spend in school or college each year, what actually happens when they’re there can seem a mystery to those waiting at home.
 Parents and teachers have few opportunities within the year to speak, and when they do, it’s on the clock.
 Parents are often left to rely on their children for a full explanation of what they’re learning at school or college and how it’s going, but this is of course only part of the story.

 Maths is one of the few subjects in which the core content of what’s being taught hardly varies — every generation will recall learning times tables, or converting fractions to percentages.
 But how it’s taught varies hugely, and if you’re a parent without a maths teaching background wanting to know how to support your child, it’s hard to know where to start.
 That’s why we asked our maths team, all of whom are experienced qualified maths teachers across a range of ages and contexts, for their advice.